Introduction

 Trikonasana Steps

-There are more than three variations available for this pose.
-Let us begin with variation one first.
+There are more than four versions available for this pose.
+Let us begin with version one first.

 Step 1

-Stand erect with feet three feet apart.
-According to the person’s height, the gap may be adjusted suitably.
+Stand straight with feet three feet apart.
+According to the height of the person, the gap may be adjusted suitably.

 Step 2